 The tight ends improved throughout the season and by the end of the year, redshirt freshman Miles Joiner and Josh Burgett, were two of the top young talents in the MVFC.
 Joiner became a playmaker for the Penguins leading the way with four touchdown receptions.
 He had receptions of 50-plus yards in the final two games of the season and hauled in TD grabs vs. Butler, West Virginia, North Dakota State and Illinois State.
 For his efforts, Joiner was named to the MVFC's All-Newcomer Team.

 Tislaretz will also help coordinate YSU summer football camps during the offseason and recruit Pennsylvania, his home state.

-Prior to taking over the tight ends in 2018, he helped the offense handling various duties for former Offensive Coordinator Shane Montgomery and offensive line coach Carmen Bricillo for four seasons.
+Prior to taking over the tight ends in 2018, he helped the offense handling various duties for former Offensive Coordinator Shane Montgomery and former offensive line coach Carmen Bricillo for four seasons.

 With a healthy unit in 2016, the Penguins' offensive line was a key reason the program returned to the postseason and eventually reached the National Championship Game.

 Four of the five linemen started every game while the same group of five started the final 13 games together.
 Dylan Colucci, Gavin Wiggins, Vitas Hrynkiewcz and Justin Spencer started all 16 games while Brock Eisenhuth started the final 13.
 Eisenhuth was a first-team All-MVFC honoree, Spencer was a second-team recipient while Colucci was named honorable-mention.
 Hrynkiewcz was named to the all-newcomer squad.